alanrubin/flutter-interview-project/README.md

 # Flutter Interview Project

 This is a small project for a Flutter interview.
-Please use the latest Flutter version with .

 ## Goal

-Create an mobile application that can retrieves and displays the user repositories and organisations (and their repositories) in Github.
+Create an mobile application that can retrieve and display random users and specific user repositories and organisations (and organisation repositories) in Github.

 ### UX/UI

 Up to you but we suggest the following:

-- Main page: Shows a random list of users (use getRandomUsers on github_api.dart) that can be tapped to navigate to User page and also has a input box on the topbar for entering your own user id to retrieve data (use getUserData on github_api.dart)
+- Main page: Shows a random list of users (use getRandomUsers on github_api.dart) that can be tapped to navigate to User page and also has a input box on the topbar for entering your own user id to retrieve data (use getUserInformation on github_api.dart) - that input box is display only if a search icon on the top bar is tapped.
 - User page: Show user information retrieved (Personal Info including image).
 Has a link to navigate to user repositories page (use getUserRepositories on github_api.dart).
-Has a link to navigate to user organisations page.
+Has a link to navigate to user organisations page as well (use getUserOrganisations on github_api.dart).
 - Repositories page: List of repositories of the user with basic information displayed (the more graphical the better)
 - Organisations page: List of organisations of the user with basic information displayed (the more graphical the better).
-Has a link to navigate to organisation repositories page ("Repositories page" above) - (use getOrgRepositories on github_api.dart)
+Has a link to navigate to organisation repositories page ("Repositories page" above) - (use getOrganisationRepositories on github_api.dart)

 ## Requirements